stley/extended-client-message/README.md

 However, a server with no load can handle reading 1000 BitStream packet string with 1300-ish characters, split and send them them right over in something about 400-500 miliseconds.
 It is recommended to exploit its capacities on special cases.

-## To-do:

-Esthetics:
-- Check for spaces in the output text, then split the message taking in consideration the farest in-range space character.